My Sexual Harassment: OVA 2

 The second OVA begins with a young Junya throwing a jar into water.
 This is followed by a present Junya waking up in his bed, and explaining that he has been working at the company for four years and has become the manager of his company since the last OVA.
 Honma has also become the head of development for the company.

 The next scene shows Junya and Mr. Honma meeting in a teahouse, when Mr. Honma reveals to Junya that an outside source caught him and the vice president from their meeting in Niigata walk into a hotel together, and informed the vice president, Mr. Masataka Sawagura of their company about it.
 However, the said outside source sided with Junya and told Sawagura, the vice president of their company, to keep quiet about it.
 However, Honma then informs Junya that Mr. Sawagura also knows about Honma and Junya being involved with one another.
 He then informs Junya that Mr. Sawagura is interested in him and that he wants to have sex with him, but is into BDSM.
 Junya accepts, as he is aware that it will get him higher on the corporate ladder.
 It is also implied that Honma has slept with Mr. Sawagura, as when he is asked as to why he knows what Mr. Sawagura is into, he simply responds by asking "How do you think?"

 It is also discovered that Junya and Sawagura attended the same university and that Sawagura is the soon-to-be president of the company, due to the current president leaving soon.

 Junya is then seen in Mr. Sawagura's bedroom with his hands tied behind his back on the bed, where Sawagura is inserting a vibrating sex toy of some sort inside of Junya's rectum.
 "Room service" arrives, but it turns out to be Honma, carrying a bottle of wine.
-He unties Junya, and is then told by Sawagura that he is "spoling" Junya.
-Therefore, Honma begins to make out with Jonya and fondle him, which causes Sawagura to begin giving Junya oral sex.
+He unties Junya, and is then told by Sawagura that he is "spoiling" Junya.
+Therefore, Honma begins to make out with Junya and fondle him, which causes Sawagura to begin giving Junya oral sex.